Having a sentinel lymph node biopsy and wide local excision for malignant melanoma

 Information for patients from the Skin Cancer Multidisciplinary Team (MDT)

-If you have recently been diagnosed with melanoma, you will most likely need further treatment called wide local excision (WLE).
-In addition to this, you may be eligible and benefit from an additional procedure called sentinel lymph node biopsy (SLNB).
+If you have recently been diagnosed with melanoma, you may also need a wide local excision (WLE).
+You may also be eligible and benefit from a procedure called sentinel lymph node biopsy (SLNB).

 What is a sentinel lymph node biopsy?

-A sentinel lymph node biopsy is a surgical technique used to find out if melanoma cells have spread from the original site into your lymph glands.
-The cancer cells in these lymph glands can be so small that they cannot be felt or seen on a scan, so the biopsy is the most accurate way of checking for any spread of the melanoma cells.
+A sentinel lymph node biopsy is a surgical technique.
+It is used to find out if melanoma cells have spread from the original site into your lymph glands.
+The cancer cells in these lymph glands can be so small that they cannot be felt or seen on a scan.
+The biopsy is the most accurate way of checking for any spread of the melanoma cells.

-Once removed, these glands are then examined under a microscope.
+Once removed, these glands are examined under a microscope.

 What is the lymphatic system?